ddobric/tye-demo/README.md

 - backend

 *frontend* is an ASP.NET Core application that invokes the REST service hosted in  the *backend*.
-If you want to develop and debug the demo application, please note that the configuration of the *frontend* must hold the correct URL of the backend:
+If you want to develop and debug the demo application locally, the configuration of the *frontend* **must** hold the correct URL of the backend:

 ~~~
 {